10 minutes Reading time

 Download the builders merchant report now to reveal how you can build a rock-solid SEO strategy to take control of the SERPs, improve your awareness, and bolster your profits.

-The industry as a whole is looking pretty good, with increases in visibility across the board.
+The building supply industry as a whole is looking pretty good, with increases in visibility across the board.
 In fact, aside from the top competitors, there has been a 9% uplift in visibility across the board.
 A lot of the top sites have seen large increases, with some seeing a visibility increase as large as 300%.
 Of course, where there are winners, there are also losers.
 For example, one site fell by 67%.

 Here is a quick rundown of the top 10 sites: